Basics Track

 This program was built using CMake build system generator.
 Perplexity AI provided help with Windows API types and correctly configuring compile options in CMakeLists.txt.

 Building robust and maintainable system code is easier and more productive if you understand platform basics: OS architecture, hardware interfaces, memory management and system APIs.
 This Track provides introductions to common platforms, virtual memory management, scheduling, process structure, I/O, and system-wide resources.
 The Windows platform is our default exemplar, but Linux and macOS use similar models although they differ significantly in lower-level details.
-There are four ways of viewing Basics content in this site:
+There will be four ways of viewing Basics content in this site - now only one:

 1. Basics Story